CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/02-filter-sort.md

----
-lab:
-    title: 'Sort and Filter Query Results'
-    module: 'Module 2: Sorting and Filtering Query Results'
----

-# Sort and Filter Query Results
+# Lab 02: Sort and Filter Query Results
+### Estimated Duration: 30 minutes

-In this exercise, you'll use the Transact-SQL **SELECT** statement to query and filter data in the **AdventureWorks** database.
+In this Lab, you'll use the Transact-SQL **SELECT** statement to query and filter data in the **AdventureWorks** database.

-> **Note**: This exercise assumes you have created the sample **AdventureWorks** database.
+### Lab objectives
+In this lab, you will complete the following tasks:
+- Task 1: Sort results using the ORDER BY clause
+- Task 2: Restrict results using TOP
+- Task 3: Retrieve pages of results with OFFSET and FETCH
+- Task 4: Use the ALL and DISTINCT options
+- Task 5: Filter results with the WHERE clause

-## Sort results using the ORDER BY clause
+## Task 1: Sort results using the ORDER BY clause

 It's often useful to sort query results into a particular order.